This is one of the easiest ways to prepare delicious homemade soft pretzels ( Bavarian Brezeln).

 Tip: Pretzels may be stored in an airtight container or zipped top bag for up to 3 days (they lose a little softness).

+According to an old legend, a pretzel was invented by one baker, who was ordered by the Bavarian king to bake a bun, through which the sun can be seen 3 times.
 From the beginning to this day, pretzel has bee the emblem of bakers in Germany and is often depicted on the signs of bakeries, bakeries and firms engaged in the manufacture of bread, muffins and various bakery products.

 In the Middle Ages, the manufacturing of pretzels was tightly regulated and allowed only to a limited circle of people.
 Traditional pretzels are made with wheat flour, malt, yeast and water.
 Before baking, the pretzels are immersed in a solution of sodium hydroxide for several seconds , so that they get a typical brown color during baking, and then sprinkled with coarse salt.